allmaps/allmaps/packages/project/README.md

 // ]
 ```

+Notice how this returns a lineString in WebMercator coordinates.

-### Specify internal projection
+### Using a transformer with a specific internal projection

-In this example we create a projected transformer with a Thin Plate Spline transformation from the 'resource' space to the 'internal projected' space in the 'BD72 / Belgian Lambert 72' `EPSG:31370` projection, and bring the results to the (default) 'projected geo' space in the WebMercator `EPSG:3857` projection.
+In this example we create a projected transformer with a Thin Plate Spline transformation, the internal projection set to 'BD72 / Belgian Lambert 72' `EPSG:31370` and the projection set to the WebMercator `EPSG:3857`.

 ```js
 import { ProjectedGcpTransformer } from '@allmaps/project'